Taking Literature Essay Exams

 aimlessly hoping to hit something;

-get right to the point, and then support your statements
+get right to the point and then support your statements with

 §